Nevenall/blades-in-the-dark/src/04-the-score.md

 Downtime is divided into four parts, which are resolved in order:
 	<ol>
-		<li>/Payoff. /The crew receives their rewards from a successfully completed score.
+		<li>{Payoff. }The crew receives their rewards from a successfully completed score.
-		<li>/Heat. /The crew accumulates suspicion and attention from the law and the powers-that-be in the city as a result of their last score.
+		<li>{Heat. }The crew accumulates suspicion and attention from the law and the powers-that-be in the city as a result of their last score.
-		<li>/Entanglements./ The crew faces trouble from the rival factions, the law, and the haunted city itself.
+		<li>{Entanglements.} The crew faces trouble from the rival factions, the law, and the haunted city itself.
-		<li>/Downtime Activities./ The PCs indulge their vices to remove stress, work on long-term projects, recover from injuries, etc.
+		<li>{Downtime Activities.} The PCs indulge their vices to remove stress, work on long-term projects, recover from injuries, etc.
 	</ol>

 After the downtime activities are resolved, the game returns to free play, and the group can move toward their next score.

 ## Payoff

 After a score, the PCs take stock of their income from the operation.
-A successful score generates both /rep/ and /coin/.
+A successful score generates both {rep} and {coin}.

-The crew earns 2 /rep/ per score by default.
-If the target of the score is higher Tier than you, take **+1 /rep/ per Tier higher**.
-If the target of the score is lower Tier, you get **-1*/rep/ per Tier lower** (minimum zero).
+The crew earns 2 {rep} per score by default.
+If the target of the score is higher Tier than you, take **+1 {rep} per Tier higher**.
+If the target of the score is lower Tier, you get **-1*{rep} per Tier lower** (minimum zero).

-> If your crew is Tier I and you pull off a successful score against a Tier III target, you earn 4 /rep/ (2 /rep/, +2 /rep/ for a target two tiers above you).
-If your crew is Tier III and you complete a score against a Tier I target, you earn 0 /rep/ (2 rep, -2 rep for the lower Tier target).
+> If your crew is Tier I and you pull off a successful score against a Tier III target, you earn 4 {rep} (2 {rep}, +2 {rep} for a target two tiers above you).
+If your crew is Tier III and you complete a score against a Tier I target, you earn 0 {rep} (2 rep, -2 rep for the lower Tier target).

-If you keep the operation completely quiet so no one knows about it, you earn zero /rep/.
-Mark the rep on the /rep/ tracker on the crew sheet.
+If you keep the operation completely quiet so no one knows about it, you earn zero {rep}.
+Mark the rep on the {rep} tracker on the crew sheet.

-The crew earns /coin/ based on the nature of the operation and/or any loot they seized:
+The crew earns {coin} based on the nature of the operation and/or any loot they seized:

-- /2 coin:/ A minor job; several full purses.
+- {2 coin:} A minor job; several full purses.
-- /4 coin:/ A small job; a strongbox.
+- {4 coin:} A small job; a strongbox.
-- /6 coin:/ A standard score; decent loot.
+- {6 coin:} A standard score; decent loot.
-- /8 coin:/ A big score; serious loot.
+- {8 coin:} A big score; serious loot.
-- /10+ coin:/ A major score; impressive loot.
+- {10+ coin:} A major score; impressive loot.

-Record the /coin/ on the crew sheet, or divvy it up among the crew members as you see fit.
+Record the {coin} on the crew sheet, or divvy it up among the crew members as you see fit.

 Most districts have crime bosses that expect smaller crews to pay a tithe from their scores.
-Ask the GM if there’s a boss that you should be paying. **Subtract /coin/ equal to your crew Tier +1** when you pay a tithe to a boss or larger organization. *If you’re supposed to be paying off a boss, but you don’t, start a clock for that boss’s patience running out.
+Ask the GM if there’s a boss that you should be paying. **Subtract {coin} equal to your crew Tier +1** when you pay a tithe to a boss or larger organization. *If you’re supposed to be paying off a boss, but you don’t, start a clock for that boss’s patience running out.
 Tick it whenever you don’t pay.
 Every time it fills up, lose 1 faction status with them.*

 You can set the scene and play out a meeting with a client or patron who’s paying the crew if there’s something interesting to explore there.
 If not, just gloss over it and move on to the next part of downtime.